infrahq/infra/docs/manage/connectors/kubernetes.md

 {% callout type="info" %}

-Note: it may take a few minutes for the Load Balancer to be provisioned.
+Note: it may take a few minutes for the LoadBalancer resource to be provisioned.

 If your load balancer does not have a hostname (often true for GKE and AKS clusters), Infra will not be able to automatically create a TLS certificate for the server.
 On GKE, you can use the hostname `<LoadBalancer IP>.bc.googleusercontent.com`.

-Otherwise, you'll need to configure the Load Balancer with a static IP and hostname (see [GKE docs](https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip), or [AKS docs](https://docs.microsoft.com/en-us/azure/aks/static-ip#create-a-static-ip-address)).
+Otherwise, you'll need to configure the load balancer with a static IP and hostname (see [GKE docs](https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip), or [AKS docs](https://docs.microsoft.com/en-us/azure/aks/static-ip#create-a-static-ip-address)).
 Alternatively you can use the `--skip-tls-verify` with `infra login`, or set up your own TLS certificates for Infra.